realm/realm-js/contrib/types/dictionary.md

 ```
 > To find objects with a specific value.

-In both cases the query will run against all the Models, this mean that it will return all the Dictionary objects targeted by the query.
+In both cases the query will run against all the Models in a particular collection.

 #### Specific Key/Value